AreenDeshpande/WADL_Portfolio/README.md

 # Portfolio Project

-## Assignment 1 - Simple Portfolio
+## WADL Assignment  - Simple Portfolio

 This repository contains a simple portfolio website built with **HTML** and **CSS** as part of Assignment 1.
 The project showcases basic web development skills including responsive design, navigation, and a contact section.